 This course trains students in the theoretical, (e.g., needs analysis, change agency, data-driven decisions, solution specification) and practical (e.g., management of client relationship, project management skills, budgeting) of instructional design consulting.
 Role-play, response to an RFP, and discussion of modern approaches to managing the consulting process will be primary activities in this course.
-Prerequisites: Program major or permission of instructor; IDT 520.
+Prerequisite: Program major or permission of instructor; IDT 520.

 IDT 570.
 Human Performance Technology.
 3 Credits.

 An overview of the Human Performance Improvement (HPI) and Human Performance Technology (HPT) models and processes.
 Particular emphasis on determining whether instructional interventions or performance improvement interventions are called for, models and techniques for identifying performance gaps, specifying solutions, measuring results, and managing or adjusting the improvement.
 Job aids, electronic performance support systems, authoring tools, and other performance technologies will be covered.
-Prerequisites: IDT 500 and IDT 520.
+Prerequisite: IDT 500 and IDT 520.

 IDT 580.
 Introduction to Web-Based Instruction.
 3 Credits.

 This course trains students to design and develop web-based instruction, including basic web site design tools and theory, design and development of online learning with course management systems, supporting technologies in web-based instruction, pedagogical approaches to the design and development of online learning environments.
-Prerequisites: Program major or permission of instructor; IDT 520.
+Prerequisite: Program major or permission of instructor; IDT 520.